hbctraining/Training-modules/RShiny/lessons/css/css_radioButtons.md

 ### Targeting Specific Choice Circles

-If you only want to make changes to a specific choice circles then you can use `:nth-child()` pseudo class like:
+If you only want to make changes to a specific choice circle then you can use `:nth-child()` pseudo class like:

 ```
+/* radioButtons Choice Circle Specific */
 .radio:nth-child(<insert_element_number>) input[type="radio"] {
-  color: red
+  accent-color: red
 }
 ```

-Where `<insert_element_number>` represents a 1-indexed numbering of the radioButton choice circles.
+Where `<insert_element_number>` represents a 1-indexed numbering of the `radioButton` choice circle.

 ---